relacs/makertai/README.md

 in the `KERNEL_PARAM_DESCR` variable by a single word, so that the test results can be appropriately named.

+Setting kernel parameter via the `KERNEL_PARAM` variable is in particular usefull when running test batches.

 For applying the kernel parameter permanently add them to the `GRUB_CMDLINE_RTAI` variable in `/etc/defaults/grub` and run `update-grub`.